-- Purchasers of common stock in this offering will experience immediate and substantial dilution in the net tangible book value of their investment. - There is no public market for the pre-funded warrants being offered in this offering. - Holders of pre-funded warrants purchased in this offering will have no rights as common stockholders until such holders exercise their warrants and acquire our common stock, except as provided in the pre-funded warrants. - A substantial number of shares of common stock may be sold in the market following this offering, which may depress the market price for our common stock. - We have broad discretion to determine how to use the funds raised in this offering, and may use them in ways that may not enhance our operating results or the price of our common stock.
+- Purchasers of common stock in this offering will experience immediate accretion in the net tangible book value of their investment. - A substantial number of shares of common stock may be sold in the market following this offering, which may depress the market price for our common stock. - We have broad discretion to determine how to use the funds raised in this offering, and may use them in ways that may not enhance our operating results or the price of our common stock.